Code-Institute-Submissions/Mikewalk28-Milestone_Project_1/README.md

 ## Code

-* Modal sign up from created from https://www.w3schools.com/ used own knowledge combined with syntax on the website
+* Modal sign up from created from <https://www.w3schools.com/> used own knowledge combined with syntax on the website
-* Originally attempted making an image a button from https://slackcommunity.com/ however the idea went unused
+* Originally attempted making an image a button from <https://slackcommunity.com/>> however the idea went unused
-* Navlink idea based from https://www.w3schools.com/
+* Navlink idea based from <https://www.w3schools.com/>
-* Footer content based on https://codeinstitute.net/ Love Running module covered
+* Footer content based on <https://codeinstitute.net/> Love Running module covered
-* https://open.spotify.com/ for code to embed players and then adapted by myself to change the css
+* <https://open.spotify.com/> for code to embed players and then adapted by myself to change the css

 ## Sources

 * Band information sourced from <https://www.wikipedia.org/> as well as information about the band members
 * Google was used for various images used throughout the page
-* https://open.spotify.com/ was used to embed players
+* <https://open.spotify.com/> was used to embed players

 ## Testing and Bugging

+Code was written and then previewed each time, there were times when the html and css wouldn't respond and so the styling wasn't acting right.
+Examples of this were on the headings for each section.
+Particularly the 'about' section.
+This was fixed by putting the 'about' in it's own mini section.
+However, this probably isn't the most ideal or short hand fix.
 ### Progressing the idea

 ## Deployment

+To deploy this website you follow the follow steps:

+* git add any changes to your document
+* git commit the changes
+* git push to your github
+* go to github and go to settings and your new website link should exist

+Website was deployed in 3 stages.
+Initial deployment was based for testing purposes to test on all different types of devices and getting feedback before tweaking.
+Inital feedback was good.
+Recommendations on layout and functionality mainly.
+This was where some bugs or errors were spotted.

+## Positives and Negatives

+Upon reflection of the project, there are lots of things that i think worked very well and some things i believe could have been adapted had i had more time or a bit more time.
+There are features i could have added in like a scroll to the top button, however, i didn't feel fully comfortable implementing this.
+The things i liked were:

+* The albums section
+* The layout of the tour dates

+Things that could be improved:

+* Showing the hero image on all resolutions